publiccodenet/about/activities/tool-management/streamyard.md

 ## Using Streamyard

-The Operations Coordinator created an account with an alias.
+The operations coordinator created an account with an alias.
 Codebase stewards have access to the platform.

 ## Streamyard management

-Account management and billing is the responsibility of the Operations Coordinator .
-Access to the platform by new employees can be facilitated by the Operations Coordinator as well.
+Account management and billing is the responsibility of the operations coordinator .
+Access to the platform by new employees can be facilitated by the operations coordinator as well.

 ## Privacy and GDPR